Selective Pre-training for Private Fine-tuning: Experimental Evaluation

 \subsection{Experiments on GLUE}

-We conduct experiments on the General Language Understanding Evaluation (GLUE) benchmark \citep{wang2018glue}.
-It is a common benchmark for fine-tuning language models with DP \citep{yu2021large,li2022large, bu2022differentially}.
-Our results show that selective pre-training also improves DP fine-tuning for language understanding tasks.
+We conduct experiments on the GLUE benchmark \citep{wang2018glue}, a common benchmark for fine-tuning language models with DP \citep{yu2021large,li2022large, bu2022differentially}.
+Our results show that selective pre-training also improves DP fine-tuning for language understanding tasks, beating the baselines in \cite{mireshghallah2022differentially}.